maxdemaio/music/src/content/blog/vocals.md

 ---
 fileName: vocals
-description: Everything I know about mixing vocals
+description: Starter knowledge to producing vocals
-pubDate: 'Jan 28 2024'
+pubDate: "Feb 10 2024"
-title: Everything I Know About Recording/Mixing Vocals
+title: Starting Knowledge for Vocals
-duration: 3
+duration: 15
-draft: true
-tags: ['logic', 'producing']
+tags: ["logic", "producing"]
 ---

-If you've made it here, you've found the right spot for learning how to record/mix/produce vocals.
+If you've made it here, you've found the right spot for learning how to record/produce vocals.
 By the way, honestly the stock plugins that come with your DAW are pretty sweet.
 I wouldn't reccomend buying plugins unless you really feel the need.
+This is my starting point to learning to record/produce vocals so I'm putting a good amount of tips in here.

 ---